ergo-services/ergo/docs/faq.md

 ### Do I need to write retry logic?

 No. Supervision handles process recovery automatically.
-For message delivery, use the [Important Delivery](advanced/important-delivery.md) flag for guaranteed delivery semantics.
-The sender receives an immediate error if the target doesn't exist, rather than a timeout.
+For message delivery, use the [Important Delivery](advanced/important-delivery.md) flag: the sender learns that the target was unknown, terminated or full instead of guessing from a timeout.
+Same node, that error comes back synchronously; across nodes it is the remote's own routing error, forwarded after the remote enqueued or refused the message - which needs `EnableImportantDelivery` in the network flags of **both** nodes.

 ### What happens if a remote node disconnects?

-All processes that were monitoring or linked to processes on the disconnected node receive a notification (`MessageDownNode` or exit signal).
-Your actors handle this notification and decide how to respond: retry, failover, or graceful degradation.
+Everyone who was watching something over that connection is told, and the message matches what they were watching, not the fact that a node went away.
+A monitor on a remote **process** yields `MessageDownPID` or `MessageDownProcessID` with a reason; a link yields the corresponding exit signal. `MessageDownNode` and `MessageExitNode` arrive only for those who monitored or linked the **node itself** through `MonitorNode` / `LinkNode`, and they carry a name and no reason.
+Your actors handle the notification and decide how to respond: retry, failover, or graceful degradation.
 See [Links and Monitors](basics/links-and-monitors.md).

 ## Distributed Systems